beanbaginc/diffx/docs/index.rst

 Here's the problem
 ==================

-Unified Diffs are not a viable standard for the modern development work.
-Only the inserted/deleted line information is standard.  *Not even the representation for the filenames and paths are standard!*
+Unified Diffs themselves are not a viable standard for modern development.
+They only standardize parts of what we consider to be a diff, namely the ``---``/``+++`` lines for file identification, ``@@ ... @@`` lines for diff hunk offsets/sizes, and ``-``/``++`` for inserted/deleted lines.
+They **don't** standardize encodings, revisions, metadata, or even how filenames or paths are represented!

-This makes it *very* hard for patch tools, code review tools, code analysis tools, etc. to reliably parse a diff and gather useful information, other than the changed lines, particularly if they want to support multiple types of source control systems.
+This makes it *very* hard for patch tools, code review tools, code analysis tools, etc. to reliably parse any given diff and gather useful information, other than the changed lines, particularly if they want to support multiple types of source control systems.
 And there's a lot of good stuff in diff files that some tools, like code review tools or patchers, want.

 You should see what GNU Patch has to deal with.